 Field experience in a classroom of a local middle school under the guidance and supervision of an experienced teacher and university supervisor.
-This field experience will consist of 48 contact hours (6 hours per day, one day per week) over an eight week period.
+This field experience will consist of 40 contact hours (4 hours per day, one day per week) over a ten week period.
+Concurrent enrollment: EDU 509.
+Each semester.